kefranabg/bento-starter-docs/docs/guide/README.md

 It's really easy.
 All you have to know is in the [the official documentation](https://firebase.google.com/docs/firestore/).

-However here is small example of adding a `news` collection using `GenericDB` in bento-starter :
+However here is a small example of adding a `news` collection using `GenericDB` in bento-starter :

 - First we have to add security rules to allow `news` collection data manipulation.
 Go to `src/firebase/firestore.rules` and add security rules according to your needs :